bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/entropy.md

 #### What is
 ## Entropy
+Entropy is:
-Entropy is the disorder of a system,
+- The disorder of a [[system (thermodynamics)|system]]
+- A measure of how much unusable energy there is in a system